Illinois's 14th congressional district: Recent election results from statewide races

-Foster failed to win re-election in 2010.
-Republican Randy Hultgren won the seat for the GOP and was sworn in when the 112th Congress convened.
-Hultgren was re-elected in the 2012 election, the 2014 election, and the 2016 election.

-In the 2018 election, Democratic nominee Lauren Underwood defeated Hultgren, 52.5 to 47.5 percent, thus flipping the Cook Partisan Voting Index Republican +5 district to the Democratic Party.

 Recent election results

 2012 election

 Incumbent Randy Hultgren defeated Democratic challenger Dennis Anderson to keep his spot in the House of Representatives.

 2014 election

 This election was a repeat of the 2012 election, and Hultgren retained his seat.

 2016 election

 Hultgren wins again, this time against Democrat Jim Walz.

 2018 election

-Hultgren lost his releection bid to Democrat Lauren Underwood.
+Hultgren lost his reelection bid to Democrat Lauren Underwood.